DhavalDalal/long_story_solution/ReadMe.md

 #### Story #4 Track a Portfolio
 ```
 As an administrator
-I want to update existing portfolio with latest market prices
+I want to update an existing portfolio with latest market prices
 so that I can find out its current market net worth.
 ```